 She has a Diploma in Business Management and is working on a diploma in Not for Profit Management.
 As well as owning her own business, she has 20 years’ experience working in the charitable sector including roles in Blue Light and Te Aranui Youth Trust and governance roles in a number of organisations.

 Simon came out from the UK 28 years ago after completing a dental degree and a master’s degree in dental public health.
 In NZ he worked in dental education and health service management roles until starting his dental practice in Katikati in 1998.
 With a five year plan to “give up the day job” he focused on inventing a better dental mouse-‐trap and the Triodent business was born.
 Triodent started with $250K of capital and has resulted in more than $90m in export earnings since its inception 10 years ago and employs around 100 people.
 Simon was the CEO throughout.
 The company was sold to Dentsply, a large US owned multi-national company, in November 2013.
-Simon has a new start-up called Rhondium that is still in the R&D phase with the first dental product scheduled for release in August 2014.
+He now has a company called Rhondium.
 Simon calls himself a “serial inventor” and has lodged over 90 patent applications.
 He lives in Katikati, Bay of Plenty with his family and has eight children.